w-osilva/quorum_app_python/README.md

 ## Context

 This project is a python implementation of a previous [Ruby on Rails challenge](https://github.com/w-osilva/quorum-app) that I completed last year.
+Below are the links to the documentation files that provide more context about the challenge and my implementation:

-The full challenge description and requirements can be found in the [docs/challenge.md](docs/challenge.md) file.
+- [Challenge Overview](docs/challenge.md) - The full challenge description and requirements.

-I have also included the [docs/questions.md](docs/questions.md) file with details about my implementation strategy, decisions, and answers to the challenge questions.
+- [Implementation Strategy](docs/questions.md) - Details about my implementation strategy, decisions, and answers to the challenge questions.

 ---